 This successful man was experiencing his first panic attack.

-He merely needed to reorganise, to delegate, to put aside time to relish the fruits of his success, to take time to enjoy being a parent, a husband, a son and a brother.
+He merely needed to reorganise, delegate and put aside time to relish the fruits of his success.
+To take time to enjoy being a parent, a husband, a son and a brother.

 There is no shame in enjoying your success.
 There is no shame in taking time to live life.
-From the moment we are born we are dying.
-The fact that life is short, and we should grasp every opportunity to live life to the fullest.
+From the moment we are born, we are dying.
+Life is short and we should grasp every opportunity to live life to the full.

-Be honest about your goals, speak to yourself, listen to your soul and remember to have time, we must make time.
+Be honest about your goals, speak to yourself, listen to your soul and remember to make time.